ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 2. If the mandatory input parameters are missing, throw the appropriate message
 1. In case of Exceptions, system triggers relevant error messages
 #### C. Fetch Location Hierarchy Levels based on a Language Code
-Upon receiving a request to fetch the Location Hierarchy Levels with input parameters (Language Code), the system fetches the Location Hierarchy Levels
+Upon receiving a request to fetch the Location Hierarchy Levels with input parameters (Language Code), the system fetches the Location Hierarchy Levels in the requested language.
 1. Validates if the request contains following input parameters (Language Code)
    * Language Code - Mandatory
 2. Validates if the response contains the Location Hierarchy Levels with the following attributes